MicrosoftDocs/power-platform/power-platform/solution-templates/hr/employee-kudos/overview.md

 ms.custom: bap-template
 ---

-# What is the Employee Kudos solution template?
+# Employee Kudos solution template for Power Platform (preview)

 [This article is prerelease documentation and is subject to change.]